 Calf injuries can occur in both muscle and tendon structures.
 Excessive forces commonly cause damage during explosive contraction, eccentric control loading or when your calf muscles fatigue.

 Your calf muscles protect your shin bone from the rear and both sides.
-However, excessive load through your shin bone (tibia) can result in shin pain and its related injuries.
+However, excessive load through your shin bone (tibia) can result in shin pain and related injuries.

 For specific information regarding your calf pain, please seek the advice of your physiotherapist.

 Referred Calf Pain

 Calf pain is a common symptom of referred pain, e.g. Sciatica.

 Sciatica is a condition caused by a pinched nerve in your lower back.
 Fortunately, Your physiotherapist can usually treat it successfully with physiotherapy.
 The occasional patient requires spinal surgery.

 DVT’s are the most severe concerns and can result in pulmonary embolism (PE), stroke or potentially death!
 Your calf assessment should exclude the possibility of a DVT as an URGENT PRIORITY.